-Our Capstone project, developed through conversations between the capstone instructor, members of the UFC administrators, and Garden Managers with the Urban Farm Collective (UFC), is intended to serve both students—by providing them with an opportunity to engage with the UFC’s efforts and to develop research skills—and the UFC—by providing it with data that may help shape programmatic decisions and secure future funding.
-By extension, the project should ultimately benefit the N and NE Portland communities in which the UFC works, by identifying the ways in which the UFC can better serve them.Over the course of the Spring 2013 capstone, students will develop a “toolkit” for the Urban Farm Collective.
-The toolkit will serve three functions:
+Developed through conversations between the instructor and members of the Urban Farm Collective (UFC), this Capstone project is intended to serve both students—by providing them with an opportunity to engage with the UFC’s efforts and to develop research skills—and the UFC—by providing it with materials and support to help it move towards its mission to bring neighbors together, transform vacant lots and yards into productive gardens, and contribute to community food security.
+The project will therefore ultimately benefit the Portland communities in which the UFC works by identifying the ways in which the UFC can better serve them.

 Over the course of the Spring 2014 capstone, students will help develop a "food justice framework" for the UFC that will help it engage more explicitly with issues of access and equity and engage with a more diverse network of community members.
 The project, which builds on needs identified over the past two years, will lay the groundwork for the launch of a food justice working group within the UFC.
 Capstone teams will: